 Best spots for cherry blossoms in BerlinLet us show you all the cool places for a cherry blossom overload

-If you’re in our city during March or April, we highly recommend you to take a look at the great cherry blossoms we have.
+If you’re in Berlin during March or April, we highly recommend you to take a look at the great cherry blossoms we have.
 They are everywhere, but in this post, we’re giving you the best spots for cherry blossoms in Berlin according to us and some other photographer friends.

-As you stroll through the streets and corners around Berlin, you will certainly bump into a few of these beauties, but if you would like to truly understand the visual power of these blossoms for your eyes and cameras, we highly recommend you to save this post for best spots for cherry blossoms in Berlin.
-We mean it!
+As you stroll through the streets and corners around Berlin, you will certainly bump into a few of these beauties.
+But if you would like to truly understand the visual power of these blossoms for your eyes and cameras, we highly recommend you to save this post for the best spots for cherry blossoms in Berlin.

 But before giving you the best spots for cherry blossoms in Berlin, a bit of history

 Cherry blossoms are very common and part of Japanese culture and history.
 If you ever watched anime or read mangas, you know what we mean.
 A while ago a Janapese TV Channel, the TV Ashi, did a crowdfunding campaign and got over 1 million euros to give some cherry trees to countries.

 The idea of having cherry trees for the Japanese culture is that they can purify the land, the air, and the area.
 The Sakura Campaign brought hundreds of blossoming trees to Germany after the reunification of the country!
 What a beautiful gesture from the Japanese people, right?

 In 2019 we can still profit from this here in Berlin.
 The Sakura Campaign gave cherry trees to several cities in Germany, so if you have cool spots to see them in another city, please leave a comment here or share with us on our Facebook Group!